 Individual asset loss exceedance curves for ground-up losses are always generated for the Classical Probabilistic Risk Calculator.
-On the other hand, individual asset loss exceedance curves are not generated for the Stochastic Event-Based Probabilistic Risk Calculator unless the parameter "loss_ratios" is defined in the configuration file.
-The file snippet included in Listing 47 shows an example asset loss exceedance curve output file.
+On the other hand, individual asset loss exceedance curves are not generated for the Stochastic Event-Based Probabilistic Risk Calculator.
+These results are stored in a comma separate value (.csv) file as illustrated in the example shown in Table 9.12.